All Products

 Select the ID of the virtual private cloud (VPC).

-A VPC is an isolated network environment that provides higher security and performance than the classic network.
+A VPC is an isolated network environment that offers higher security and better performance than a classic network.
 You must first create a VPC and a vSwitch in the same region as the instance.

 VSwitch